 Newbuilding prices reached an all-time high mark of \$250 million around mid-2008, influenced by a number of factors, including the declining dollar exchange rate, easy availability of finance, high steel prices and tight shipbuilding capacity.
 However, newbuilding prices then fell in the wake of little new ordering in the period 2008-2011.
-A small rise occurred in 2012, but since then prices have been quite flat.
-In February 2015 the newbuilding price for a 150-160,000 cbm ship was assessed at just over US\$200 million.
+The newbuilding price for LNG carries increase marginally by 2% from \$202 million in 2011 to \$206 million in 2014.
+In January 2016 the newbuilding price for a 150-160,000 cbm ship was assessed at US\$206 million.